+In John chapter 21, the risen Lord commanded Peter with these words: 'Take care of my sheep'.
+In other words, Peter was to copy the example of Jesus, so that he could become the Shepherd of the Church.
 Besides calling Peter to be the shepherd of the Church, Christ told the disciples, "A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this all people will know that you are my disciples, if you love one another."
-Thus, if we want to follow Jesus, we must be active in our pastoral care, but lest we fall into the trap of exclusivity, he also said, 'I have other sheep that are not of this sheep pen.
+Thus, if we want to follow Jesus, we must be active not only in worship, but in our pastoral care, too.
+You might think it ought to be simple to love fellow Christians, but the history of the Church is littered with divisions and heinous cruelty, so we have no room for complacency.
+If divisions occur, we must try to heal them through prayerful conversations.

+However, our calling is not just to love our church here, but to take Good News to people of different backgrounds, attitudes, politics, creed and gender, for Christ's arms are wide open to embrace all who will turn to him, not just those we approve of.
+John Wesley and early Methodists around here may well have despaired about the lifestyles of Black Country folk in the Eighteenth and Nineteenth Centuries, but thank heavens they recalled Jesus' words, 'I have other sheep that are not of this sheep pen.
 I must bring them also.
 They too will listen to my voice, and there shall be one flock and one shepherd.'
-Therefore, our Good Shepherd calls us to love and serve all people in his holy name, for only by doing so can we heal our broken world and fulfil the Great Commandment - to love God wholeheartedly and our neighbour as ourselves.
+Their patient, faithful ministries transformed the lives of many here and worldwide and we are heirs to their mission.
+Therefore, our Good Shepherd calls us to love and serve all-comers in his holy name, for only by doing so can we heal our broken world and fulfil the Great Commandment - to love God wholeheartedly and our neighbour as ourselves.
 Amen.

 We shall conclude our worship with a clarion call to evangelize by Canon Edward Burns.
 It was written in 1968 as part of a challenge to write evangelical hymns in the diocese of Blackburn.
-Hymn number 418, 'We have a gospel to proclaim,'

-1. We have a gospel to proclaim,
+Hymn number 418, 'We have a gospel to proclaim,' 1.
+We have a gospel to proclaim,

-Good news for all throughout the earth;

-The gospel of a Saviour's name:
+Good news for all throughout the earth; The gospel of a Saviour's name:

 We sing his story, tell his worth.

-- 2. Tell of his birth at Bethlehem Not in a royal house or hall, But in a stable, dark and dim, The Word made flesh, a light for all. - 3.
-Tell of his death at Calvary: Hated by those he came to save, In lonely suffering on the cross, For all he loved his life he gave. - 4.
+2. Tell of his birth at Bethlehem - Not in a royal house or hall, But in a stable, dark and dim, The Word made flesh, a light for all.

+- 3. Tell of his death at Calvary: Hated by those he came to save, In lonely suffering on the cross, For all he loved his life he gave. - 4.
 Tell of that glorious Easter morn; Empty the tomb, for he was free.
 He broke the power of death and hell That we might share his victory. - 5.
 Tell of his reign at God's right hand, By all creation glorified.
 He sends his Spirit on his church To live for him, the Lamb who died. - 6.
 Now we rejoice to name him King: Jesus is Lord of all the earth.
 This gospel message we proclaim: We sing his glory, tell his worth.